The Hidden Epidemic of Celiac Disease

 People with grain or gluten intolerance, may eat to tolerance, meaning a little here and there might not cause problems.
 With true celiac disease however, gluten should be avoided completely and forever.
 This is not easy in the modern world as gluten is found is so many products.
 But, it has gotten much easier with lots of gluten-free cookbooks and grocers carrying a wide variety of gluten-free products.

-If you suspect problems with grain or gluten, get tested.
+If you suspect possible problems with grain or gluten, simply get tested.
 Seek a knowledgeable professional to help with diagnosis and treatment.
-I recommend reading “Celiac Disease” by Dr Peter Green.
+For a deeper dive into celiac disease I recommend reading “Celiac Disease” by Dr Peter Green.

 Scott Rollins, MD, is Board Certified with the American Board of Family Practice and the American Board of Anti-Aging and Regenerative Medicine.
 He specializes in bioidentical hormone replacement for men and women, thyroid and adrenal disorders, fibromyalgia and other complex medical conditions.
 He is founder and medical director of the Integrative Medicine Center of Western Colorado (www.imcwc.com) and Bellezza Laser Aesthetics (www.bellezzalaser.com).
 Call (970) 245-6911 for an appointment or more information.